fredhutchio/intro-bioinformatics/README.md

 In particular, you can now use your text editor of choice to edit code files for the remainder of this class.
 (We recommend [Sublime Text](http://www.sublimetext.com/), but if you're on Ubuntu you can probably get by with Gedit).

 ### Windows users...

 Sorry, running directly from Windows is not supported.
-Try using a better operating system.
 You can always install [Virtual Box](https://www.virtualbox.org/wiki/Downloads), and an Ubuntu virtual machine if you really want to run things on your own laptop, and in particular if you're interested in having your own Linux environment to play with.

-## Class slides

-The slides for the class are available as html files (01-gestalt.html, 02-..., etc.).
-Please feel free to refer to them as a resource.

 ## Technical Notes